Sodium oxybate: Medical uses

 Clinical use of sodium oxybate was introduced in Europe in 1964 as an anesthetic given intravenously, but it was not widely used since it sometimes caused seizures.
 As of 2006, it was still authorized for this use in France and Italy but not widely used.

 The major use of sodium oxybate is in treating two of the symptoms of narcolepsy – cataplexy (sudden muscle weakness) and excessive daytime sleepiness.
 Reviews of sodium oxybate concluded that it is well tolerated and associated with "significant reductions in cataplexy and daytime sleepiness", and that its effectiveness "in treating major, clinically relevant narcolepsy symptoms and sleep architecture abnormalities" has been established.
 However, because of the risks of abuse associated with this medication, it is available in the US only through a REMS program mandated by the FDA.
-The program requires that providers who prescribe it are certified to do so, that it is dispensed only from a central pharmacy that is certified to do so, and that people to whom it is prescribed must be enrolled in a program for the drug and must document that they are using the drug safely.
+The program requires that providers who prescribe it are certified to do so, that it is dispensed only from a central pharmacy that is certified to do so, and that people to whom it is prescribed be enrolled in a program for the drug and document that they are using the drug safely.

 Investigations of its use in dealing with alcohol withdrawal syndrome and in the maintenance of abstinence began in 1989 in Italy, where it was then approved in these indications in 1991.
 It has also been approved for use in Austria.
 Over the years, several studies were conducted to further substantiate sodium oxybate efficacy in these indications.
-Results of small studies suggest it may be "better than naltrexone and disulfiram regarding abstinence maintenance and prevention of craving in the medium term, i.e. 3–12 months."
-In a 2014 review, Gillian Keating described sodium oxybate as a "useful option for the treatment of alcohol withdrawal syndrome and for the maintenance of abstinence in alcohol dependence."
+Results of small studies suggest it may be "better than naltrexone and disulfiram regarding abstinence maintenance and prevention of craving in the medium term, i.e. 3–12 months".
+In a 2014 review, Gillian Keating described sodium oxybate as a "useful option for the treatment of alcohol withdrawal syndrome and for the maintenance of abstinence in alcohol dependence".
 However, a 2018 review recognised the evidence for its efficacy but noted safety concerns and concluded that "studies are still limited and investigations including a larger number of patients are needed."